surya123866/Catalix/README.md

 #Catalix App README

 Welcome to the Catalix App repository for EazeTechLabs Pvt Ltd!
+Assignment

 Overview